 A diverse team also results in employees who are better able to empathize with customers.
 Not only can this produce better, more personalized solutions, but it can also improve customer service and support interactions that lead to loyalty and retention.
 Customers like to speak with people who understand their specific issues and can offer tailored solutions.
 Companies with a diverse workforce are more likely to capture new markets compared to non-diverse companies.
 Who doesn’t like new customers?

 A diverse workforce can also lead to significant revenue growth and long-term gains across the organization.
 This intuitively makes sense when you consider all the benefits that we’ve covered.
 Greater productivity and innovation from talented employees with broad skill sets will result in lower costs.
-For instance, BCG has found that companies who increase the diversity of management teams improved financial performance.
+For instance, BCG has found that companies that increase the diversity of management teams improved financial performance.

 Add in a greater number of customers, who are happier and more loyal, and you also get increased revenues and profit that can be reinvested for even greater growth and success.
 Many research studies back up these claims.